With Roe dead, some fear rollback of LGBTQ and other rights

 “Make no mistake — this is just the beginning of a systematic right-wing effort to rewrite decades of bedrock legal precedent,” he said.

-Associated Press writers Jessica Gresko in Washington, Susan Haigh in Hartford, Connecticut, and Julie Smyth in Columbus, Ohio, contributed to this report.
+Associated Press writers Jessica Gresko in Washington, Susan Haigh in Hartford, Connecticut, Julie Smyth in Columbus, Ohio, in Lindsay Whitehurst, in Salt Lake City, contributed to this report.

 Follow John Hanna on Twitter: https://twitter.com/apjdhanna